Antonio Fernández de Córdoba y Cardona: Early life and family

 Antonio Fernández de Córdoba y Cardona was born in Bellpuig, Catalonia, the second son of Beatriz Fernández de Córdoba, 4th Duchess of Sessa, and Fernando Folch de Cardona, 2nd Duke of Soma.
 Through his mother, he was a nephew of Gonzalo Fernández de Córdoba, 3rd Duke of Sessa and Governor of Milan.
 Although Beatriz would normally have borne the surname Fernández de Córdoba, she preferred to be known as Beatriz de Figueroa in honour of her maternal grandmother, whose surnames were Manrique de Lara and Figueroa.
 This practice of using a surname belonging to an ancestor, rather than the paternally inherited surname, was not unusual among the Spanish nobility of the time.
 Antonio's name was also affected by this practice.
 Ordinarily he would have been a Folch de Cardona, inheriting his father's surname, but his parents instead decided to give him the Fernández de Córdoba name, in memory of his famous ancestor, Gonzalo Fernández de Córdoba.
 His maternal lineage also connected him to Francisca Fernández de Córdoba y de la Cerda, widowed Marchioness of Gibraleón, from whom Antonio inherited several noble titles.

 Raised in the family palace in Bellpuig, he studied at the University of Lleida.
-In the court of Madrid, he served as page to Infanta Juana of Portugal, sister of Philip II.
+In the court of Madrid, he served as page to Infanta Juana of Austria Joanna of Austria, Princess of Portugal, sister of Philip II.
 He later accompanied his uncle Gonzalo to Italy and took part in the Tunis campaign.